JoshBrodieNZ/daily-reo/_posts/2024-08-20-whakakāhoretanga.md

 When the subject of the sentence is a possessive determiner such as in "He kaputī tāku" (I have a cup of tea) the sentence is negated using the negative word "kāore" and the determiner becomes plural as in "Kāore āku kaputī" (I have no cups of tea).

+When the subject of the sentence is a possessive phrase such as in "He kaputī ā Mere" (Mere has a cup of tea) it loses the macron but keeps "he" to become "Kāore he kaputī a Mere".

 ## 'Kei' Sentences
 Kei sentences are discussed in an [earlier post]({{ site.baseurl }}{% post_url 2024-05-30-tari %}).
 They are negated using the negative word "kāore".

 "Kei roto i te pouaka te ngeru" (the cat is inside the box) is negated as "Kāore te ngeru i roto i te pouaka" (the cat is not inside the box).

-Past/present sentences take the pūhono (joiner) "i" while future sentences take the pūhono (joiner) "ki".
+Past/present sentences take the pūhono (joiner) "i" while future sentences can optionally take the pūhono (joiner) "ki".

+- "Kei roto i te pouaka te ngeru [āpōpō]" (The cat *will be* in the box [tomorrow])
+- "Hei roto i te pouaka te ngeru [āpōpō]" (The cat *will be* in the box [tomorrow])
+- "Kāore te ngeru i roto i te pouaka [āpōpō]" (The cat *will not be* in the box [tomorrow])
+- "Kāore te ngeru ki roto i te pouaka [āpōpō]" (The cat *will not be* in the box [tomorrow])

+## 'Hei' Predicates
+If a predicate is introduced using "hei" to mean that it's for a particular purpose, it's negated using the negative word "ehara".
+"Hei tapahi mīti tēnei maripi" (This knife is for cutting meat) is negated as "Ehara hei tapahi mīti tēnei maripi" (This knife is not for cutting up meat).

 ## N/M Possessives (and actor emphatic)
 N/M possessives are discussed in an [earlier post]({{ site.baseurl }}{% post_url 2024-05-14-he-kawhe-māu %}).